 - Overuse or repetitive movements, such as occur with long-distance walking, running, cycling, or rowing can lead to inflammation, spasm, and hypertrophy (enlargement) of the piriformis muscle.
 This can increase the likelihood of sciatic nerve irritation or entrapment.

-What Tests Are Used to Diagnose Piriformis Syndrome?
+What Procedures and Tests Diagnose Piriformis Syndrome?

 There is no single definitive test to diagnose piriformis syndrome.
 Piriformis syndrome is largely based on the individual's clinical symptoms and the findings on physical exam.
 Your health care professional may perform various maneuvers while examining you to see if the pain can be reproduced.
 These maneuvers can aid in diagnosing piriformis syndrome when your pain is exacerbated while stretching the piriformis muscle and thus irritating the sciatic nerve.